 Welcome to the Homes & Gardens edit of the best Le Creuset buys for your kitchen – these Le Creuset must-haves are used and loved by our team every day.
 From the iconic casserole dish to the dreamy Le Creuset stoneware cafetière, it's all here.

 Why invest in Le Creuset cookware?
-This oven-to-table cookware is of the highest quality and will last a lifetime with the proper care.
+This oven-to-table cookware is of the highest quality and will last a lifetime with the proper care and kitchen storage ideas.
 It's also no secret that Le Creuset win all the points in the looks department – who wouldn't want to display their matching Le Creuset cookware proudly?

 And let's not forget that this iconic cookware is non-stick, the majority is suitable for use on all hobs and for the dishwasher.